keni-m-patel/scitext-explorer/README.md

 # scitext-explorer
 ## Getting Started

+DATA INGESTION:

+Enter the config file.
+Open master.yaml and enter the config file names you want to use for each directory of data.
+Model data config files off of pdf_files.yaml and text_files.yaml, and make one config file for each directory of documents you'd like to use.

+PREPROCESSING:

+- ASdzfxgchvjbknl

+ALGORITHMS:

+- fjekwnkdmd

+VISUALIZATION:

+-zxcvhjbknlm;,

 1)  Open algorithms.yaml
     A.) Type "True" to turn on an alg, otherwise type "False"

 2) Open Text_files.yaml
     A) change file directory to your data folder path (if necessary, not needed for testers on SonjMac)